 The Government introduced the Help to Buy ISA on 1 December 2015.
-The aim was to assist first time buyers to make the very expensive leap onto the housing ladder.
+The aim was to assist first time buyers in making the expensive leap onto the housing ladder.
 As with other ISAs any money deposited in a Help to Buy ISA will not be taxed.
 A maximum of £200 per month can be saved, although in the first month you can save an additional £1,000.
 For every £200 saved the Government will pay you a £50 bonus towards the purchase price.

 This article highlights important points to note about the Help to Buy.